 The available tools that are based on SSH and SFTP range from simple little lightweight tools to full file management systems.

-What should you look for in an SSH and SFTP client?
+Our methodology for selecting an SSH and SFTP client

 We reviewed the market for SSH and SFTP clients and analyzed the options based on the following criteria: